 A successful watering hole attack involves at least two separate attacks.
 The first on the trusted website or network, and the second on you.
 As these attacks are more sophisticated, they are harder to detect and more likely to be successful.

-Typosquatting is when attackers register the URLs of the common mistakes people type when trying to go to a popular website.
+Typosquatting (or URL hijacking) is when attackers register the URLs of the common mistakes people type when trying to go to a popular website.

 An example of typosquatting is registering a URL that is one letter off from the URL of a large bank.
 When a customer accidentally types in the incorrect URL that the attackers own, it takes you to a website that looks like your bank’s website.